Gharyl/Tofu/TOfu/README.md

 >*This app will not be published to the AppStore and is only for my own personal learning purposes.*

-SwiftUI, CoreData, CloudKit, and CoreML are on the list of things I want to do next!
+Though this is a long way to go, I might dabble in Adobe After Effects to create my own custom animations and import into a Swift project using Lottie.
+But for my next step, SwiftUI, CoreData, CloudKit, and CoreML are on the list of things I want to do next!

 ***